epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 > Note: the lonlat format was subject to severe artefacts and discontinuities.
 It can only provide quicklook display, as it doesn't define extended plates.

-#### SPICE digital shape kernels (dsk)

-Space mission data are commonly projected on the shape models provided by SPICE dsk kernels.
-These are binary files which do not enter TOPCAT directly.
-However, the DSKEXP command convert them to several formats, including the .ver format used above (see additional reading).

 ### 5- To go further